annashipman/annashipman.github.io/_posts/2019-05-17-good-strategy-bad-strategy.md

 layout: blog_post
 ---

-The excellent [Russell Davies](http://www.russelldavies.com/index.html) gave me a copy of [Good Strategy, Bad Strategy](http://goodbadstrategy.com/) saying it was the best book he’d read on the topic.
-I found it extremely useful.
+The excellent [Russell Davies](http://www.russelldavies.com/index.html) gave me a copy of [Good Strategy, Bad Strategy](http://goodbadstrategy.com/).
+He said it was the best book he’d read on the topic, and I found it extremely useful.
 Here are some of my notes, but I recommend reading it.

 ## Strategy is diagnosis, vision, and a plan